-Administration of the Interior generally, and specifically staffing changes amongst high ranking agency officials, are areas of interest to a reasonably broad segment of the public.
-The Center will use the information it obtains from the disclosed records to educate the public at large about the planned and intended outcomes of reassignment of SES staff within the Interior.
+Oversight of energy studies, and specifically development of the Grid Study are areas of interest to a reasonably-broad segment of the public.
+The Center will use the information it obtains from the disclosed records to educate the public at large about the important work that the DOE does, and the connection between energy efficiency and environmental health.
 See W. Watersheds Proj. v.
 Brown, 318 F.Supp.2d 1036, 1040 (D. Idaho 2004) ("... find[ing] that WWP adequately specified the public interest to be served, that is, educating the public about the ecological conditions of the land managed by the BLM and also how ... management strategies employed by the BLM may adversely affect the environment.").

-Through the Center's synthesis and dissemination (by means discussed in Section II, below), disclosure of information contained and gleaned from the requested records will contribute to a broad audience of persons who are interested in the subject matter.
+Through the Center's synthesis and dissemination (by means discussed in Section II, below), disclosure of information contained in and gleaned from the requested records will contribute to a broad audience of persons who are interested in the subject matter.
 Ettlinger v.
 FBI, 596 F.Supp. at 876 (benefit to a population group of some size distinct from the requester alone is sufficient); Carney v.
 Dep't of Justice, 19 F.3d 807, 815 (2d Cir.
 1994), cert. denied, 513 U.S. 823 (1994) (applying "public" to require a sufficient "breadth of benefit" beyond the requester's own interests); Cmty.
 Legal Servs. v.
 Dep't of Hous. & Urban Dev., 405 F.Supp.2d 553, 557 (E.D.
 Pa.
 2005) (in granting fee waiver to community legal group, court noted that while the requester's "work by its nature is unlikely to reach a very general audience," "there is a segment of the public that is interested in its work").